 About the Faculty of Arts (Undergraduate)

 The McGill campus is an oasis in the heart of the business, cultural, and entertainment centres of downtown Montreal.
 At the centre of the downtown campus is the Arts Building, the oldest building on campus and the University’s flagship.
 It houses classrooms, administrative offices, and Moyse Hall, an elegant and superbly equipped theatre.
 For years, the front steps of the Arts Building have been a favourite spot to meet and to take a respite from the rigours of coursework.
-In addition to the Arts Building, the Faculty of Arts is housed in 24 other buildings – including historic houses and former apartment buildings – across campus.
+In addition to the Arts Building, the Faculty of Arts is housed in 24 other buildings across campus, including historic houses and former apartment buildings.

 McGill is known throughout the world as one of Canada’s premier institutions of learning and as one of the leading research universities in the world.
-Professors at McGill are leaders in their fields of expertise and leaders in education, many of whom have been the recipients of numerous awards for innovations in teaching.
+Professors at McGill are leaders in their fields of expertise and leaders in education.
+Many of them have been the recipients of awards for innovations in teaching.
 The Faculty of Arts prides itself on being immediately responsive to developments and changes both within and outside academia and on developing its curricula to reflect these new realities.